Warm-starting outer approximation for parameterized convex MINLP: Theoretical justifications

-Theorem \ref{thm:stability} and \ref{thm:lambda_stable} are the main theoretical result of this paper.
-Theorem \ref{thm:stability} show that that under some conditions only one iteration is needed for the OA algorithm to converge when warm-starting the algorithm.
-Theorem \ref{thm:lambda_stable} the gives conditions for the problem in order to obtain convergence in one iteration.
+Theorem \ref{thm:stability} and \ref{thm:lambda_stable} are the main theoretical results of this paper.
+Theorem \ref{thm:stability} shows that, under certain conditions, only one iteration is needed for the OA algorithm to converge when warm-starting the algorithm.
+Theorem \ref{thm:lambda_stable} provides conditions for the problem to ensure convergence in one iteration.